 easy to make – delicious to eat

-Over one-year Corona controls our life’s.
+Over one-year Corona has controlled our life’s.
 Even in the summer holidays we cannot choose what to do.
 To think about something other, we create 2 recipes for the summer holidays to relax and find the summer feeling.
 The ingredients for both recipes are cheap.
 The first recipe is for a self-made ice cream.
 To make ice cream you need an ice cream machine.
 We decided to put an extra recipe into the magazine.
 This recipe is for strawberry Tiramisu.
 Both recipes are delicious.

 Ice cream Strawberry Tiramisu